 They do not blush anymore.
 Their sense of right and wrong blunts their view of God.
 They delight in distortion of life.
 Liberty becomes a panacea.
 They tolerate no restraint on their desires.

-Lying is regarded today as good business practice.
+Lying is regarded today as a good business practice.
 Students deem cheating acceptable so long as it contributes to their graduation.
 The end justifies the means.
 It is alright to cheat, lie, and deceive, providing it is for a good cause.

 Young anarchists run the streets of our nations.
 Children kill children.
 We teach them social graces but scorn directing their morals.

-God created man in His own image to reflect His glory.
+God created man in His image to reflect His glory.
 Man was designed to reflect the attributes of God.
 The cauterized soul obscures the reflected glory of God.

 “who set their mind on earthly things”

 This phrase is a summary of their orientation to life.
 The word “mind” conveys the idea of “attitude.”
-Their attitude toward life is human viewpoint.
+Their attitude toward life is a human viewpoint.
 They have a horizontal view of life rather than the perpendicular view of life (God’s view of life recorded in His Word).
 They look at life from the human viewpoint rather than the divine viewpoint.
 They embrace the standards of a world without God.

 Divine viewpoint always influences both perpendicular and horizontal values.
 The Word of God no longer stimulates a conscience dead in sin.
 Have you been out of fellowship so long that you no longer come under conviction of sin?
-Are you so embedded in the standards of this world that God is no longer real to you?
+Have you so embedded in the standards of this world that God is no longer real to you?